 UP fuel tenders UPT 6 and UPT 7 were stored at Cheyenne, Wyoming, as of April 10, 2009.

 UP fuel tenders UPT 6 and UPT 8 were seen at Provo, Utah, on November 1, 2013.
 (Photo posted by Ron Mitchell on Utah Rail Enthusiasts facebook page)

 At about the same time, in late 1994, CSX announced that they would also investigate the use of fuel tenders, having them connected to new GE AC4400CWs 28-30.

-The most famous diesel fuel tender program was BN's, which put fuel tenders into regular service.
+Another example is BN's fuel tender program in late 1982, which put fuel tenders into regular service.
 Beginning in October 1982, with 27 tenders being in use by 1984, BN's (and later, BNSF's) fuel tenders and matching SD40-2s (and later, SD60Ms) were used in helper service on unit coal trains leaving Wyoming's Powder River Basin, a service they remain in as late as September 2005.
 Initial success, with 78 fuel tenders in service by November 1988, was followed by later cutbacks; by June 1991, only 26 remained in service.

 Smaller fuel tenders were used along BN's northern mainline, connected between GP50s, GP40-2s, GP38-2s, B30-7s and leased LMX Dash 8 40Bs.
 (For additional information on BN's fuel tender program, see Robert Del Grosso's 1980-1991 BN Annual)